Chart Color Schemes

 Health performance in Wauchope is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The most prevalent medical conditions are arthritis (10.2%) and mental health issues (9.8%).
-A total of 61.7% report no medical ailments, slightly higher than Rest of NSW's 59.9%.
-Wauchope has a lower proportion of seniors aged 65 and over at 22.1% (3,002 people), compared to Rest of NSW's 28.7%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (10.2%) and mental health issues (9.8%), while 61.7% report no medical ailments, slightly higher than Rest of NSW's 59.9%.
+About 22.1% of residents are aged 65 and over (3,002 people), lower than the Rest of NSW average of 28.7%.
+Despite this, health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health